TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 if used as first or last word in title!**

 a
-   Rule #4: Article with less than 4 letters (lowercase) Always
+   Rule #5: Article with less than 4 letters (lowercase) Always
-   Rule #3: Adverb
-an
+   Rule #3 and #4: 4 letters or more and adverb an
-   Rule #4: Article with less than 4 letters (lowercase) and
+   Rule #5: Article with less than 4 letters (lowercase) and
-   Rule #4: Conjunction with less than 4 letters (lowercase) but
+   Rule #5: Conjunction with less than 4 letters (lowercase) but
-   Rule #4: Conjunction with less than 4 letters (lowercase) for
+   Rule #5: Conjunction with less than 4 letters (lowercase) for
-   Rule #4: Preposition with less than 4 letters (lowercase) He
+   Rule #5: Preposition with less than 4 letters (lowercase) He
-   Rule #3: Pronoun
+   Rule #4: Pronoun
 in
-   Rule #4: Preposition with less than 4 letters (lowercase) Is
+   Rule #5: Preposition with less than 4 letters (lowercase) Is
-   Rule #3: Verb
+   Rule #4: Verb
 It
-   Rule #3: Pronoun
+   Rule #4: Pronoun
 Me
-   Rule #3: Pronoun
+   Rule #4: Pronoun
 or
-   Rule #4: Conjunction with less than 4 letters (lowercase) PHP
+   Rule #5: Conjunction with less than 4 letters (lowercase) PHP
    Rule #1: Exception
 She
-   Rule #3: Pronoun
+   Rule #4: Pronoun
 stdWrap
-   Exception
+   Rule #1: Exception
 the
-   Rule #4: Article with less than 4 letters (lowercase) Throughout
+   Rule #5: Article with less than 4 letters (lowercase) Throughout
-   Rule #4: 4 letters or more
+   Rule #3: 4 letters or more
 TYPO3
    Rule #1: Exception: TYPO3 is always spelled TYPO3
 TypoScript
    Rule #1: Exception
 With
-   Rule #4: Preposition, 4 letters or more
+   Rule #3: 4 letters or more.
+Capitalized even though preposition.
 Within
-   Rule #4: Preposition, 4 letters or more
+   Rule #3: 4 letters or more.
+Capitalized even though preposition.
 Without
-   Rule #4: Preposition, 4 letters or more
+   Rule #3: 4 letters or more.
+Capitalized even though preposition.

 Additionally Used Resources